Averagenormaljoe/NST-Streamlit-website/readMe.md

 The Ruber model is stored in the 'Ruber' directory.

-The Gatys model is managed as a script due to its being an optimization loop.

 You can visit the website, which is running from this link:

 [https://stylemotion-app.streamlit.app/](https://stylemotion-app.streamlit.app/).